robertduplock/scifibooks.club/content/en/reviews/foundation-book-review.md

 It seems that Hari Seldon can predict the future pretty well, and most of the time the characters keep out of history’s way until the next “Second Crisis” presents itself.
 On the face of it, a set of characters championing the idea of doing nothing — unless a hologram of the big man himself, Hari Seldon, rises from the metaphorical grave and gives direction to the nearest, man, woman or child what to do and where to go — could be a rather boring story.
 It’s often the tension between when to act and when to kick back that drives the narrative.

 Asimov’s prose is lean and clean in the extreme.
 Terse, even.
 His descriptions of the wondrous future are bare and often rely on the reader's imagination to fill in the gaps.
 Although the book, particularly at first, can feel a bit rushed — I believe it’s Asimov’s succinct prose that helps the book to be so readable today.
-The story never gets bogged down in the arcana of futuristic technology or science.
+The arcana of futuristic technology or science never threatens to bog down the story.

 Dialogue rules _Foundation_.
 A good portion of the book is spying on conversations.
 Backroom deals, political machinations and social manoeuvring.
 There are no space battles, no military institutions, and no alien bad guys to blow up.